 Directions to Gold Butte

-Traveling North on Interstate 15 take Exit 112 (Riverside/Bunkerville) and go south for 3 miles.
+Traveling north (from Las Vegas) or south (from Mesquite) on Interstate 15, take Exit 112 (Riverside/Bunkerville) and go south for 3 miles.
 Cross the bridge over the Virgin River and turn west on the first road past the bridge, Gold Butte Road.

 The Gold Butte Road is roughly paved for 14 miles.
 As you travel this road, you pass farms along the river, a homestead at an oasis, and eventually see Lake Mead to the west and the Virgin Mountains to the east.
 The paved road ends at the Whitney Pockets area.
 A high-clearance vehicle is recommended for travel beyond this point.